'Finding Neverland' gets its hook into Broadway

 The Daily News newspaper found Morrison "impressive in his easy-going star turn" as Barrie and described Kelly's performance as "sublime."

-"At the core of the show are sensitive, naturalistic performances from Morrison and Kelly, two accomplished musical-theatre actors," said the Hollywood Reporter, adding Grammer is amusing as the flamboyant Captain Hook.
+"At the core of the show are sensitive, naturalistic performances from Morrison and Kelly, two accomplished musical-theater actors," said the Hollywood Reporter, adding Grammer is amusing as the flamboyant Captain Hook.

 The trade magazine Variety praised the show's technical marvels but said it remained "stubbornly earthbound."